Code optimization: course introduction

 - Scripts, presentations and other learning material available in the e-course.

-- For lectures we will be reusing the presentations authored by Timothy Jones, Tom Stuart, and Alan Mycroft (University of Cambridge) for the Optimising Compilers course
+- For lectures, we will be reusing the presentation slides authored by Timothy Jones, Tom Stuart, and Alan Mycroft (University of Cambridge) for the Optimising Compilers course

 - special thanks to Domagoj Stolfa (Univ.
 Cambridge, www.cst.cam.ac.uk/people/ds815) for initiating this partnership